PrioritySoftware/PrioritySoftware.github.io/_sdk/Help-Messages.md

 Finally, you can use the *Procedure Generator* to create on-line help messages for an entire procedure and/or any parameter appearing in its input screen.
-Help for the procedure itself is specified in the *Help Text*form, a sub-level of the *Procedure Generator*form; parameter help is designated in the *Help Text*form, a sub-level of the *Procedure Parameters*form.
+Help for the procedure itself is specified in the *Help Text* form, a sub-level of the *Procedure Generator* form; parameter help is designated in the *Help Text* form, a sub-level of the *Procedure Parameters* form.
 Whenever help messages (for the entire procedure or individual parameters) are added or modified, the date and time of this revision appear in the *Help Date* column of the *Procedure Generator*form.

-## Line Breaking

-Line breaking for help messages is set automatically.
-Therefore, you can freely edit the text in the *Help Text* form without having to worry about the length of lines.
-You should therefore refrain from the use of hyphenation.
-To force the beginning of a line, use the code \\n.

-> **Examples:**\
-> *The help for the **CPROFSTATS** form says:*\
-> Use this form to view statuses of price quotations and their
-> attributes. \\n\
-> \\n\
-> To define statuses, along with their attributes and rules, run
-> {VISCPROFSTATS.P} from the list of Actions.
->
-> *The help for the **OPENORDIBYDOER** report says:*\
-> Run this report to view orders to carry out, sorted by due date. \\n\
-> \\n\
-> The report displays the name of the user assigned to each order.

 ## Referring to Other Entities